 The reason we invented our WigJig jewelry making tools is because we wanted to use these tools for making our own jewelry.
 We have also worked with vendors to develop some new hand tools that we now sell, for the simple reason that we found that existing pliers and tools did not meet fully meet our needs for making jewelry.
 If you review our Beginner's Instructions, you will see that we have methods for accomplishing several jewelry making techniques that aren't used or taught by others in this industry.
 In short we do things differently because we think we found a better way to do many of the basic tasks involved in making jewelry by hand with no soldering.
 Our goal is simple.
 We want to make jewelry by hand that is so consistent that it looks like it was made by a machine.

 Our company was founded by Marj Helwig and her son, Gary.
 Marj was an instructor teaching jewelry-making with wire and beads.
 Gary was an engineer who viewed Marj's hand made jewelry and proposed some alternatives to making wire components more consistently with a jig and pattern.
 Working together, they developed the WigJig jewelry making tools and accessories.
 Marj provided the drive and the ambition to produce Gary's jig in large quantities for selling.
 When she sold all the jigs that she originally had manufactured, our WigJig company was up and running.
 Unfortunately, several months after starting our WigJig Company, Marj passed away suddenly.
-By coincidence, Gary's wife, Suzanne, had just retired, with time on her hands.
-Suzanne took over and supplied the business acumen to help our company grow.
+By coincidence, Gary's wife had just retired, with time on her hands.
+She took over and supplied the business acumen to help our company grow.